1951 FENDER NOCASTER

 Carl Fur's 1951 Fender Broadcaster "Nocaster" Guitar

 This guitar was a personal gift from Leo Fender to Carl Far, with the serial number “0757.”
-It was manufactured during a very brief period in mid-1951, and guitars from that era did not have the model name inscribed on the headstock.
+It was manufactured during a very brief period in mid-1951, and guitars from that time did not have the model name inscribed on the headstock.

 Fender’s innovative solid-body guitar was originally called the “Broadcaster” when it debuted in 1950.
 However, it was discovered that Fred Gretsch had trademarked that name for his drum kits, so Fender decided not to use it to avoid legal disputes.
-Until the name “Telecaster” was officially adopted and decals were prepared, these guitars had no model name.
+Until the name “Telecaster” was officially decided upon and decals were prepared, these guitars had no model name.

 Today, collectors refer to models from this period as “No-casters.”